 Coventry vs Birmingham

-RETRO is a comparatively new term, but one, which has been grabbed onto and siezed by media types, who like to pigeonhole cars into easily identifiable categories.
-If you were at the 1998 NEC Motor Show in Birmingham, you would have been there to see the launch of two cars, which their companies’ management pinned their future hopes upon, and yet, which were styled very much with one eye on the past.
+Retro is an old-hat design theme now, but it’s one seized upon by media types, who like to pigeonhole cars into easily identifiable categories.
+If you were at the 1998 NEC Motor Show in Birmingham, you would have been there to see the launch of two cars upon which their companies’ respective managements pinned their future hopes, but which were both styled very much with one eye on the past.
 Retro was back…

-For Rover, the 75 was a vitally important car, because it needed to replace both the 800 and 600 ranges, and in a stroke re-establish all that was quintessentially ‘Rover’ in a model range, which had become increasingly Japanese in its engineering philosophy.
+The Rover 75 was a vitally important car, because it needed to replace both the 600 and 800 ranges and, in a stroke, re-establish all that was quintessentially ‘Rover’ in a model range, which had become increasingly Japanese in its engineering philosophy.
 It was also the first car to appear, which had been fully engineered in the BMW era – the styling may have been largely settled before BMW came on board, but the way it drove and the way it was built was very much down to Rover under BMW.

 Why Retro, Rover?